RaynorCerebellumCharts/NormativeModels/README.md

 ## General workflow for model transfer
 A template transfer notebook is included in this repository for other users to freely download and apply the estimated voxelwise normative models to their own data.
-This will require a subset of that data to be used to adjust the models to new, unseen batch effects.
+This requires a subset of that data to be used to adjust the models to new batch effects (e.g. new sites).

 Please also see this manuscript (https://www.biorxiv.org/content/10.64898/2026.02.17.706268v1.full) for a practical overview of normative modeling analysis pipelines, as implemented in the pcntoolkit v1.0 and above.